agingfixed/base_template/ReadMe.txt

 		g.
 Set up area to demonstrate animations like slider in Algo-Bots

-False	4.
+True	4.
 Set up redux (front end logistics)
 	Start, dispatch (send or convey), reducer (does functions), and state

   True		a.
 Very basic setup (working redux)